This article, originally posted in July 2021, was updated in July 2022.

 302 Leager Rd., Sudlersville – 79 miles from DC

-At this Maryland farm, check in at the market to buy your $20 bucket in order to enter the field.
-Bring your own clippers if you have them, and if not, they’re available for $5.99 at the market.
+At this Maryland farm, you must check in at the market and buy a bucket to hold your sunflowers in order to enter the field.
+Bring your own clippers if you have them as the store doesn’t sell or provide any.
 The front of the field has flowers perfect for cutting, and the back has full-bloom flowers great for photos.
 Reservations are not required.